nixonsparrow/SHOPen/README.md

 To make a User a Client or a Vendor add him to the group `Client` or `Vendor` respectively.<br>
 You can add one User to both groups.

+To start a service for task queue use another, separated terminal and run command:

+`python manage.py start_scheduler`

+You need to set the environment variable `SEND_PAYMENT_REMAINDER_EMAILS` to `True`.

 ### Safety notice

 To make sure your application is secure, use environment variables.